brian32609/Hormesis_Optimal_Exact_Design_PSO/README.md

 # PSO_Hormesis_Exact_Design

+Before using, download the "glbpso" package from "https://github.com/PingYangChen/globpso".
-For the example code, please refer to "main.R".
+For the example code of finding the hormesis exact optimal designs, please refer to "main.R".
-"HEOD_PSO.R" is for the functions used to find the hormesis exact optimal designs.
+"HEOD_PSO.R" contains the functions used to find the hormesis exact optimal designs.